avnet-iotconnect/iotc-azurertos-stm32-u5/IoTConnect/docs/QUICKSTART.md

 ## Troubleshooting
 Using the serial terminal is the best way to identify issues.
 Common issues can be resolved by verifying the following items:
 * Output stopping with a message about "IP Address":  Ensure valid WiFI credentials are used and that the network has an operational DHCP server.
-* Output stopping before data is sent:  Verify CPID and Environment names
+* Output stopping before data is sent:  Verify CPID and Environment names.
 * Output stopping with "No Device Found":  Ensure a new device was created in the portal and that the DUID matches the Device ID
+* When flashing the board for the first time, you may encounter an error *Error while initializing the security counter*.
+In that case, reset the board.
-* A firmware update with *tfm-udpdate.bat* may fail with an error *[ERR] Unable to find bootable image* during startup.
+* A firmware update with *tfm-update.bat* may fail with an error *[ERR] Unable to find bootable image* during startup.
 Running *tfm-update.bat* and then *trust-zone-enable.bat* again should clear the error.
-* After an upodate, you may see an error in the log *[ERR] Error while initializing the security counter*.
+* After an update, you may see an error in the log *[ERR] Error while initializing the security counter*.
 Simply resetting the board should clear the error.
+* A blank screen may appear after flashing.
+The following steps may recover the board:
+  * Erase the board using the full chip erase option using the STM32CubeProgrammer GUI.
+  * Run *trust-zone-disable.bat* and then *trust-zone-disable.bat* again.
+  * Flash the board again with *tfm-update.bat*.

 ## Further Reading
 * Visualize the data using Dynamic Dashboards